Oryzone/OryzoneMediaStorageBundle/Resources/doc/index.rst

   $avatar = $this->getDoctrine()->getManager('AcmeDemoBundle:Media')->findOneById($someId) ;
   $url = $this->get('media_storage')->getUrl($avatar, 'variantName');

-Obviously each variant file has its own url so you need to pass the name of the variant you want to use as second argument to the `getUrl` method.
+Obviously each variant file has its own url so you need to pass the name of the variant you want to use as second argument to the ``getUrl()`` method.

-If you're using twig you can use the filter `mediaUrl` to obtain the url of a given media variant file.
+If you're using twig you can use the filter ``mediaUrl(variantName)`` to obtain the url of a given media variant file.
 Example:

 .. code-block:: html+jinja